oleksiikolomiietssnapp/MediaBridge/README.md

 ```

 Both the service layer and authorization manager use production implementations by default (`.live`), but you can provide custom implementations for testing or specialized behavior.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Oleksii Kolomiiets